-Payment of costs related to project implementation activities included in the last reporting period, must take place within 60 days after the Project implementation end date.
+Payment of costs related to project implementation activities included in the last reporting period, must take place within 90 days after the Project implementation end date, but not later than December 31st 2029.
 Costs paid after this deadline shall be regarded as not eligible even if incurred during the Project implementation period.